About the Foundation

 History

-The Foundation has its beginnings with the founding of the Music and Arts Institute of San Francisco with Ross McKee as its founder.
-The Institute was incorporated in 1939 in San Francisco, CA and moved to its Pacific Heights’ campus and building in 1947.
+The Foundation had its beginnings in the Music and Arts Institute of San Francisco, founded by Ross McKee.
+The Institute was incorporated in 1939 in San Francisco, California, and moved to its Pacific Heights campus in 1947.
 Upon Ross McKee’s death, the Institute closed and the property was sold in 1989.
-From the sale of the property, The Ross McKee Foundation for the Musical Arts was incorporated in 1989 and operated as a private nonprofit foundation.
+From the sale of the property, The Ross McKee Foundation for the Musical Arts was incorporated in 1989 and began operation as a private nonprofit foundation.

 About Ross McKee, Pianist

-Originally part of the music department of Golden Gate College, the Music and Arts Institute was incorporated in 1939 and after World War II Mr. McKee moved his school to the former Japanese Consulate on Alta Plaza.
-The Institute offered bachelor and master degrees in music.
-At age 72, Ross McKee died in 1987 and created a legacy of support for talented young people in music.
+Originally a faculty member of the music department of Golden Gate College, Mr. McKee incorporated the Music and Arts Institute in 1939 and, after World War II, he moved his school to the former Japanese Consulate on Alta Plaza.
+The Institute offered both Bachelor of Music and Master of Music degrees.
+Ross McKee died in 1987 at age 72, He has left a legacy of support for talented young people in music.